robclu/leapfrog/README.md

 # Leapfrog

-The leapfrog crate contains two hash map implementations, `HashMap`, which is a single-threaded HashMap, and `LeapMap`, which is fast, lock-free concurrent version of the `HashMap`, where all operations can be performed concurrently from any number of threads. **These hash map implementations are still in development**, and have limitations which other hash maps do not have.
-Specifically, only hashes of the keys are stored in the current implementation, therefore when there is a collision in the hash then that data will be overwritten.
-The probability of a collision depends on the hasher and the number of elements in the hash map, so the suitability of the hash maps in their current form is problem dependent. **They can only be used as a drop in replacement for Rust's HashMap if is known that the hash will not produce a collision**.
+The leapfrog crate contains two hash map implementations, `HashMap`, which is a single-threaded HashMap, and `LeapMap`, which is fast, concurrent version of the `HashMap`, where all operations can be performed concurrently from any number of threads.
+If the key and value types support atomic operations then the map is lock-free, and when there is no atomic support for either the key or value, then operations within the map on that non-atomic type use an efficient spinlock and the locking is very fine-grained.
-The next version of the maps will remove this limitation.

-For such use cases, the performance for most real-world use cases is around 2x the next fastest Rust hash map implementation, and around 13.6x `std::collections::HashMap` wrapped with RwLock for 16 cores.
-It also scales better than other hash map implementations.
+The performance of both maps is good on the benchmarks it's been tested on.
+The `HashMap` is between 1.2 and 1.5x the `std::collections::HashMap`.
+Compared to `RwLock<HashMap>`, on 16 cores the `LeapMap` is around 13.5x faster.
+It also scales very well up to high core counts, for multiple workloads.
 Benchmark results can be found at [rust hashmap benchmarks](https://github.com/robclu/conc-map-bench).
-These bechmarks, however, are limited in the use cases that they cover (the above mentioned limitations were not encountered when running any of these benchmarks), and should be extended to cover a much wider scope.
-Nevertheless, for those bechamarks, these maps are the fastest.
-Please see the crate documentation for more details.
+These bechmarks, however, are limited in the use cases that they cover, and should be extended to cover a much wider scope.
+Nevertheless, for those bechmarks, the `LeapMap` is the fastest map.

-**If the value type for the map supports atomic operations then this map will not lock, while if the value type does not support atomic perations then accessing the value uses an efficient spinlock implementation.**

-In their current form, while the API is similar to the `std` HashMap implementation, these maps are not drop-in replacements for the `HashMap`, `RwLock<HashMap>`, `DashMap`, etc.
+For more details on the API and the differences compared to `std::collections::HashMap`, please see the crate documentation.

+# Recent Changes

+The implementations of these maps have recently been updated to store keys, so the API for both is much closer to `std::collections::HashMap`.
+There is now also support for serde with the optional "serde" feature.
+The maps also now have iterator support.
+The default hasher has been changed to be the DOS resistant hasher from the standard library.

-# Planned Extensions
+# Current Limitations

-Based on feedback, not storing the keys introduces problems for many use cases.
-However, for the cases where such a limitation is acceptable for increased performance, I plan on keeping the `LeapMap` as is, and adding support for iterators, rayon, serde, and any other requested features, as well as a `LeapSet`.

-I am currently working on adding a map which uses the same probing strategy, but which does store keys and therefore doesn't have the presented limitations.
-This wont be as fast as the `LeapMap`, but should be a drop-in replacement for other maps (with hopefully better performance).
-I will also add a `Set` version of that, with the same support as the mentioned above.
+These is not yet support for rayon, but it will be added next.
+There are also no set versions of the maps, which are also planned next.

 # Performance